 This morning we follow the 'Maple Leaf Trail' to romantic Ottawa, Canada's beautiful administrative capital, with its Victorian houses and famous Rideau Canal, set against the leafy background of the Gatineau Hills.
 After a chance to explore, you'll continue to the great French Canadian province of Quebec, and to Montreal, Canada's second city.
 Enjoy a three-night stay in this, the country's undisputed centre of style and sophistication.

 Get to know Montreal on our optional guided city tour, which will take in the Vieux Port area and the lively Plateau Mont Royal, with its countless shops, bars and restaurants.
-This evening, step back in time and dine in the style of a bygone century by joining our optional Maple Delights and dinner in Old Montreal excursion.
+This evening, step back in time and dine in the style of a bygone century by joining our optional Maple Delights dinner excursion in Old Montreal.

 Visit charming, historic Quebec City, one of Canada's oldest settlements, with its stunning Chateau Frontenac, ancient ramparts and UNESCO-listed centre, overlooking the mighty St Lawrence River.
 Enjoy an optional walking tour to discover this wonderful city, before returning to Montreal to spend a final evening soaking up the atmosphere.